franco-giordano/cloud-flight-monitor/README.md

 ## Development

 Developed with Visual Studio 2019 CE.
-Make sure to setup MightyHID (under lib/) and System.Windows.Forms as Project References.
+Make sure to setup MightyHID (under lib/) and System.Windows.Forms as Project References, as well as install latest System.Drawing.Common from Nuget.

 ## Licence